nolanlawson/marky/README.md

 Browser support
 ----

-Markymark is tested in the following browsers/environments:
+Marky is tested in the following browsers/environments:

 * IE 9+
 * Safari 8+